-Corn snakes are harmless.
+Corn snakes are harmless to humans.
 But sometimes, when they’re eating or feeling threatened, they might shake their tail like a rattlesnake.
 The noise even sounds a little like a rattle.

 Why do Corn Snakes Rattle Their Tails?

-This phenomenon is named after Henry Walter Bates, an English scientist from the Victorian era.
-He found that certain animals mimicked (i.e., copied) the behavior of more dangerous, harmful species.
+Batesian mimicry is named after Henry Walter Bates, an English scientist from the Victorian era.
+He found that certain animals mimicked the behavior of more dangerous species.

-The noise of a rattle is frightening to a potential predator.
-Generally speaking, the louder the noise, the more threatening it is.
-It’s why dogs bark, it’s why cats hiss, and it’s why we raise our voices in threatening situations.
-Rattling the tail may scare off a cat in a backyard or garden, for example.
+The noise of a rattle is frightening to a predator.
+The louder the noise, the more threatening it becomes.
+It’s why dogs bark, why cats hiss, and why humans raise our voices in threatening situations.
+Rattling the tail may scare off a cat in a backyard, for example.

-And just like many animals have evolved markings and patterns to show others that they’re venomous or poisonous, rattlesnakes have developed a rattle to tell other animals that they’re dangerous.
+And just like many animals have evolved markings and patterns to show others that they’re venomous (poisonous), rattlesnakes have developed a rattle to tell other threatening animals that they’re dangerous.

-Regarding pet corn snakes, they still exhibit this behavior because it’s hard-coded into their DNA.
+Regarding corn snakes, they still exhibit this behavior because it’s hard-coded into their DNA.
 You’ll notice that they only shake their tails if they feel threatened.
-That’s why they’ll do it if you suddenly reach into their enclosure, for example.
+That’s why they’ll do it if you suddenly reach into their enclosure or approach them in your yard, for example.

-Not only that, but you’ll also notice them rattle their tail when they’re eating.
-Your corn snake rattling tail while eating is because they feel threatened as if you’re going to try and steal their food.
+You’ll also notice that corn snakes rattle their tail when eating.
+They fear that you’re going to steal their food.
 Of course, you won’t, but a predator in the wild might.
-Shaking their tail might scare them away.
+Tail shaking in corn snakes might scare them away.

 Diverting an Attack

-Like all things related to evolution, it gives them a chance to survive in situations where they otherwise wouldn’t.
-These snakes go on to breed and pass the behavior down to their offspring.
-Before long, the whole population of corn snakes learns to rattle, and that’s that.
+This gives corn snakes a chance to survive in situations where they otherwise wouldn’t.
+These snakes go on to breed and pass this behavior down to their offspring.
+Before long, the whole population of corn snakes learns to rattle.

 How Can a Corn Snake Mimic Rattlesnake Noises?

-Rattlesnakes make their unique noise with their rattle.
-Their rattle is a series of segments made from keratin, the same substance that nails are made from.
-The rattlesnake grows them throughout their life and adds another segment after each time they shed.
+Their rattle is a series of segments made from keratin, the same substance as nails.
+The rattlesnake grows them throughout their life, adding another segment each time it sheds its skin.

-According to the World Animal Foundation, rattlesnakes can vibrate their tail an astonishing fifty time per second.
-The segments vibrate against each other, and since they’re hollow, make quite a loud noise.
+According to the World Animal Foundation, rattlesnakes can vibrate their tail 50 times per second.
+The segments vibrate against each other.
+Since they’re hollow, they make a loud noise.

-Corn snakes can’t do this—they don’t have a rattle.
-What they can do is very quickly shake or vibrate their tail, in much the same way.
+Corn snakes can’t do this as they don’t have a rattle.
+What they can do is very quickly shake their tail in much the same way.
 Their tail vibrates against the ground, which is what makes the noise you hear.

 Which Snakes Rattle Their Tails?

-Many snakes rattle their tails.
-Of course, the rattlesnake does, but many other snakes do, too.
-They don’t all have rattles, but they shake or vibrate their tail in much the same way.
+Many snakes vibrate their tails against the ground.
+They don’t all have rattles, but they shake their tails in much the same way.

 - Pit vipers that are related to rattlesnakes shake their tails.
 These include copperheads, cottonmouths, cantils, and terciopelos.

-- Rat snakes, king snakes, and gopher snakes shake their tails too.
+- Rat snakes, king snakes, and gopher snakes also shake their tails.

-What you might not know is that these snakes are mostly related.
-Rat snakes, king snakes, and gopher snakes are Colubrids, a particular family of common snakes found in the U.S.
+These snakes are mostly related.
+Rat snakes, king snakes, and gopher snakes are Colubrids.
+This is a family of common snakes found in the U.S.

 Colubrids are the world’s largest snake family.
-Not only that, though, but since they’re all North American snakes, many have overlapping habitats.
-In other words, they will have been coming into contact for thousands of years.
-This is plenty of time for them to have developed Batesian mimicry behavior.
+Not only that, but since they’re all North American snakes, many have overlapping habitats.
+They will have been coming into contact for thousands of years, hence how they’ve developed Batesian mimicry behavior.

 I’ve Got an Aggressive Corn Snake

-If you’ve only just got your corn snake, give them a week or so to settle in.
+If you’ve only just got your corn snake, you should give them about a week to settle in.
 Feed them and spend time around their vivarium, not doing anything.
-This will help them get used to you.
+This will help them to get used to you.

-Once you give them their first feed, they’ll be ready for handling and will start to calm down.
-Even so, follow the guidelines below to be safe.
+Several days after their first feed, they’ll be ready for handling and will start to calm down.
+Even so, follow the guidelines below to be safe:

 1) Be Confident

-First things first, you have to be confident when you’re handling a corn snake.
+You have to be confident when you’re handling a corn snake.
 If you show that you’re timid or afraid, they’ll feel like they can boss you around.
-That’s not good, because then they’ll never do what you want them to.

-Instead, be confident in your movements.
-Don’t back away in fear or act as if you’re frightened or it’ll encourage them to keep frightening you.
+Be confident in your movements.
+Don’t back away in fear.
 Whatever you need to do—be it lift your snake out of their vivarium or pop them in the bathtub—do it with calm and confident movements.

-Remember, corn snakes aren’t venomous, and even the biggest adult can only give you a small pinprick with their fangs at the very worst.
+Remember, corn snakes aren’t venomous, and even the largest adult can only give you a small bite with its fangs.

 2) Be Gentle

 Your confident movements should be gentle and slow.
-Don’t yank or throw your corn snake, and don’t ever hit them back or act threateningly.
-This only makes them dislike you.
+Don’t yank or throw your corn snake, and don’t ever hit them or act threateningly.

 3) Give Them Room

-When you’re holding a corn snake, don’t grip them too tightly.
-Allow them to slip or slide through your fingers, without constricting them or making it difficult for them to move.
-Again, this will only make them resent you.
+When holding a corn snake, don’t grip it too tightly.
+Allow it to slip/slide through your fingers, without constricting it or making it difficult to move.

-Corn snakes like to wander around, coil around your arm or neck, and generally slither about exploring.
-By stopping them, you give them cause to act aggressively.
+Corn snakes like to wander around, coil around your arm, and slither about exploring.
+By stopping them, you give them a reason to act aggressively.

 4) Don’t Handle After Feeding

-You should also avoid handling your corn snake after you feed them.
-This is because handling can disturb their digestion, and they can easily regurgitate their food if they ate not long ago.
+Avoid handling your corn snake after you’ve fed them.
+It can disturb their digestion, and they can regurgitate their food if they ate not long ago.

 5) Don’t Feed Them Directly

-At first, it might be a good idea not to feed them directly.
-Use tweezers to feed corn snakes prey.
-Corn snakes (in fact all snakes) don’t have great vision and find prey by scent.
-If you’re feeding them by hand, then your hands will smell of prey too.
-You can see where we’re going with this.
+Use tweezers/tongs to feed corn snakes.
+Snakes don’t have good vision and find prey by scent.
+If you’re feeding them by hand, then your hands will smell of prey.
+This could cause your corn to bite your hand.